Omnigraph

 }

-If two interfaces declare the same property name, the type and annotations must be identical.
-Conflicting declarations are a compile error.
+If two interfaces declare the same property name, the property type must be identical.
+Conflicting type declarations are a compile error.

 Interfaces with @key